-Though I am not familiar with most of his work, various Christians around the country have sent me information on some of his teaching.
-Something that is particularly troublesome has been
+Though I am not familiar with much of Keller's work, various Christians around the country have sent me information, both some very good and then some that caused me to recoil.

 The missional church avoids 'tribal' language, stylized prayer language, unnecessary evangelical pious 'jargon', and archaic language that seeks to set a 'spiritual tone.'

 Translated, Keller and others really mean:

 The real purpose of the Church is to get more people in meetings, whatever they believe or do.
 Just say "Yes!" to Jesus!
 He will be happy about that.
 Do not talk about sex-sin and why entire peoples have been wiped off the earth by God because of it.
 Don't ever talk about Hell and Judgment.
 When Jesus (or whoever) mentions these topics, apologize as much as possible for these hateful subjects.
 Cultivate a prejudice against the Word of God.